KaranDubey400/Nerofea/README.md

 # ⚡ Nerofea – The Ultimate DSA Note-Taking & Study App
+This idea is purely inspired by my own struggle with taking notes.
+I have often wanted a note-taking app with a feature where I can ask questions right inside the app itself.
+This would save me from juggling multiple applications and losing the context of what I was working on.
+I want to be able to add images to my notes, ask an AI for queries, or even plan my schedule.

+For example, while solving problems on data structures, I could ask about those tiny header files that I almost always forget.
+That trick would save me so much time.
+Also, the graph feature has always been on my mind.
+I don't want to navigate through folders to find my notes.
+I need something like a mind map that I can use to visualize and navigate my notes intuitively.

 **Nerofea** is a modern, AI-powered note-taking and DSA study app crafted specifically for learners of **Data Structures & Algorithms**.
 It offers smart notes, AI support, curated questions, personalized study plans, and progress tracking — all in one sleek platform.